aackerman/talks/javascript-flow/README.md

     * Python
     * Ruby

 Here are a few examples of statically and dynamically typed languages just of reference.
 I personally have extensive experience with dynamically typed languages, I've only grazed the surface of the popular statically typed languages here.
 They're just not my background.
 But I've seen the benefits of static typing.
+So we're on the same page for the rest of the talk, the main difference between statically typed languages and dynamically typed languages is that in statically typed languages all of the variable types can be know when the program is compiled and type information is not deferred until runtime.

 ## What is the point of static typing?